mgorav/data-health-service/README.md

 _**If the index of readiness is closer to "zero", this implies that data is healthy.**_

+So mathematically we can drive health of the data using "Index Of Readiness".
+In real world scenario it's hard to get all the parameter which affects the health of the data.

-A million dollar question, how can we derive "data health sense", from the metadata.
+A million dollar question, how can we derive "data health sense", from the metadata non mathematically.

 ## Data Health Using Graph DB